Ishu-Vasanth/basic-nn-model/README.md

 from google.colab import auth

 ```
-## Authentication and Creating DataFrame From DataSheet :
+## Authentication and Creating DataFrame From DataSheet:
 ```

 import gspread